Autocad to Photoshop with Layers

 Our layers2PDF script still has some limitations, the most important are:

-• layers2PDF.lsp is written in visual lisp and will not run on AutoCAD for Mac.
+• “layers2PDF.lsp” is written in Visual LISP and will not run on AutoCAD for Mac (as designed).

 Getting started